 28. The Care and Feeding of Stray Vampires by Molly Harper

-Iris is a daytime concierge at the Half-Moon Hollow — which basically means she runs daytime errands for vampires.
+The Care and Feeding of Stray Vampires introduces us to Iris, a daytime concierge at the Half-Moon Hollow — which basically means she runs daytime errands for vampires.
 But she has a strict rule about her job: she doesn’t let it infiltrate her normal life whatsoever.
 This all changes when she finds her latest client Cal poisoned and offers to let him hide out at her place for a while.
 She can still keep up her boundaries, Iris tells herself.
 She is, of course, very wrong.

 For readers who: enjoy a good dose of humor injected into their paranormal romance reads.

 “Forbidden fruit is always the sweetest,” or so the saying goes.
 And Ashlyn and Maddox of The Darkest Night can both confirm this.
 Ashlyn has just arrived in Budapest to meet with the Lords of the Underworld: a group of supernatural men who claim they can help her put an end to the voices that torment her.
 Maddox is the strongest and most dangerous member of this group, and he should absolutely not be getting involved with anyone — let alone someone who’s come to the the Lords for help.
 But can they resist the passion beginning to burn between them — and if so, for how long?

 For readers who: like alternative mythology.

 The Fury family is legendary for its powerful magic.
 This notoriety makes the family’s secret all the more difficult — and important — to keep: their daughter Persephone has magic so dynamic that it often erupts from her without warning.